 Leverage one another’s strengths.
 Couple on-the-ground perspectives of foreign-language and minority editors with the journalistic prowess of independent journalists.
 Establishing collaboration across “ethnicities” can produce coverage that resonates and can actually connect with a broader audience and is more reflective of the true diversity of our people.

 Mutual respect.
 Shift the paradigm and level the editorial playing field by giving equal ownership to independent and community editors in collaborative journalism projects.
 All are at the table from the start.
-The community can often tell when they are not, and can regard certain coverage with suspicion, which in turn can hinder engagement.
+The community can often tell when they are not, and may regard certain coverage with suspicion, which in turn can hinder engagement.

 Culture and language.
 Many sustainable community publications have a strong presence online that amplify their local print editions, nationally and internationally, and can do so because they have “a captive audience” defined by culture and language.
 What is community and culture for “independent” media?